-(1) Where the obliged entity has more than one management board member, the obliged entity appoints a management board member who is in charge of implementation of this Act and legislation and guidelines adopted on the basis thereof.

-(2) The management board of a credit institution and financial institution and the director of the branch of a foreign credit institution and financial institution registered in the Estonian commercial register appoint a person who acts as a contact person of the Financial Intelligence Unit (hereinafter compliance officer).
-A compliance officer of the credit institution or financial institution reports directly to the management board of the credit institution and has the competence, means and access to relevant information across all the structural units of the credit institution or financial institution.
+- (1) Where the obliged entity has more than one management board member, the obliged entity appoints a management board member who is in charge of implementation of this Act and legislation and guidelines adopted on the basis thereof. - (2) The management board or the manager of a branch of a credit institution, financial institution or obliged entity specified in subsection 1 of § 70 of this Act appoints a person to act as a contact person of the Financial Intelligence Unit (hereinafter compliance officer).
+The compliance officer reports directly to the management board of the obliged entity or to the manager of the branch and has the competence, means and access to relevant information across all of the structural units of the obliged entity.